 Systematic approach to the identification, ornamental characters, culture, and use of woody landscape deciduous trees and shrubs with special emphasis on cultivated varieties.
-Prerequisite: IB 102 or IB 103.
+Prerequisite: IB 103.

 The course focuses on how controlled environments can be managed to obtain optimal plant growth.
 Lectures cover greenhouse operations, management, and production, including: greenhouse design, location, glazing, heating, cooling, environmental control, irrigation systems, light control, root media, fertilization, watering, integrated pest management, and automation.
 The course also has a large laboratory component, in which students conduct experiments in the greenhouse.
 A required all-day field trip to nearby greenhouse operations rounds out the course experience.
 Additional fees may apply.
 See Class Schedule.
 Prerequisite: NRES 201 and HORT 100.

 Course includes identification, culture, and landscape use of herbaceous, frost-tender ornamental plants.
 Emphasis on flowering annuals, tropical foliage plants used for outdoor displays, and foliage plants used for interiorscaping.
 Elements of design will be addressed; design projects will integrate concepts.
 Prerequisite: IB 103.